-- a.
-The history of a major event or place can play an important role in the naming or renaming of parks and recreational facilities.
-The ability to preserve and honor the history of the City, its founders, pioneers, and other historical figures, heritage, and its local landmarks and prominent geographical locations by giving certain parks and recreational facilities names of historic, social and cultural significance. - Naming of a historical event or place will be carefully reviewed to help ensure that the event is consistent with the City of Ann Arbor value's and it's emphasis on diversity, equity and inclusion. - c.
-Naming of parks, buildings or major features after people or a group of people who perish in or survive a tragic event or war should be considered only well after the public shock generated by the tragic event or war has lessened. - Potential sites for such memorials should be focused on parks or recreational facilities that are more known for their serene and contemplative nature rather than active recreational locations, such as playing fields. - Emphasis should be placed on the contributions or heroic actions of these people during their lifetime, rather than the circumstances of their death or survivorship. - 5.
+- b.
+Naming of a historical event or place will be carefully reviewed to help ensure that the event is consistent with the City of Ann Arbor values and its emphasis on diversity, equity and inclusion. - c.
+Naming of parks, buildings or major features after people or a group of people who perish in or survive a tragic event or war should be considered only well after the public shock generated by the tragic event or war has lessened. - Potential sites for such memorials should be focused on parks or recreational facilities that are more known for their serene and contemplative nature rather than active recreational locations, such as playing fields. - ii.
+Emphasis should be placed on the contributions or heroic actions of these people during their lifetime, rather than the circumstances of their death or survivorship. - 5.
 The City and the Parks department have benefited from a legacy of community generosity.
 Families, residents, and businesses have given gifts of their time, skills, resources, products, and financial contributions.
 Public and private foundations have also invested deeply in our city and the parks and recreation system. - a.
 Donations of any kind do not guarantee that a park, building or major feature is named after the individual/organization/business making the contribution. - b.
 The City's gifts and memorial program provides opportunities for recognition and naming of minor features and amenities.